frankyangdev/Docker-Learning/Docker-Learning/Task6-PratiseGithubActionsforDockerImage-LearningNotes.md

-## practice using github actions to build docker image into docker hub ##
+## Practise github actions as CI to build docker image into docker hub ##

 ### Set up a Docker project ###